macaroon-rs/macaroon/README.md

 we will release a 1.0, after which point, all versions of the 1.X line will be backwards compatible per [semver](https://semver.org).

+## Minimum Supported Rust Version

+This crate supports Rust Language 2018 Edition and currently commits to working with stable Rust version 1.47 and later.
+It requires `std`.

+Going forward, it should support every stable version of Rust, and at any given time maintain compatibility with stable versions of Rust released in the past 6 months or so.
+In other words, it will not depend on language features or syntax just released as stable in the past 6 months.

 ## Contributing

 We :heart: any contributions.
 Any fixes to make things simpler or more idiomatic